yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     "./delete.png| The UI must also protect the users from themselves"
   >}}

-epicboy surprised everyone by slamming the door, throwing {{< gh-hovercard "9273" "per-game input profile support" >}} into our faces, and leaving refusing to elaborate further.
+epicboy surprised everyone by slamming down the front door, throwing {{< gh-hovercard "9273" "per-game input profile support" >}} into our faces, and leaving,  refusing to elaborate further.
 A real Chad.

 {{< imgs
     "./input.png| Right-click game > Properties > Input Profiles"
   >}}

+This feature uses previously created input profiles, make sure to create some in `Emulation > Configure... > Controls` beforehand.

 ## Future projects

-There’s a lot going on behind doors, but it’s too early to start teasing you.
+There’s a *lot* going on behind doors, but it’s too early to start teasing you.
 We can confirm that both `Project Gaia` and `Project Y.F.C.
 Part 2` are progressing healthily, but those are not the only very important changes in the oven.

-Personally, I’m trying to implement SMAA, and suffering a lot with it.
+Personally, I’m trying to implement SMAA, but what stated as just a rebase of [BreadFish](https://github.com/breadfish64)'s OpenGL implementation ended up being more than a week of extra work dealing with the Vulkan implementation, taking precious time from the already busy schedule byte[] has.
+Sorry!
+But the result will be worth it.

 That’s all folks!
 Thank you so much for giving us a bit of your time, and we hope to see you next time!